-During our interview, we asked VINE about his work with Yacht Club Games, his stance on accessibility features, and his favorite Shovel Knight character!
+During our interview, we asked VINE about his work with Yacht Club Games, his stance on accessibility features, and his favourite Shovel Knight character!

 How did you start learning to make games?

 As a kid, I was always intrigued with the creation of game things.
 I would always scribble up my own custom Pokémon cards or invent weird games using Chinese checkers as a template.
 I think my earliest introduction to actual game development may have been rom-hacking.
 I was obsessed with a Super Nintendo game called Earthbound and discovered there were tools to assist in modifying the game.
 I even ended up making a rom hack for one of my high school finals!

 Around that same time, I came across StarEdit, a campaign editor for the original StarCraft.
 I had zero interest in the actual game, I just liked making fun little scenarios, games, and maps.
 I probably spent a good five years doing that before I segued into more serious game development using GameMaker.

 What other games have you worked on?

 Mostly personal projects!
 I doubt any names would ring a bell unless you followed me on Twitter for a while.
 If you happen to be interested in any half-finished projects, I’ve released a game called Cavern Kings - an endless roguelite where you dig your own grave - and was the main programmer for 'Jack & Casie', an inventory Tetris RPG with a very cool 80's anime vibe.